 It’s important to understand the difference between Medicare’s benefit period from the calendar year.
 A benefit period begins the day you’re admitted to the hospital or skilled nursing facility.

 In this case, it only applies to Medicare Part A and resets (ends) after the beneficiary is out of the hospital for 60 consecutive days.
 There are instances in which you can have multiple benefit periods within a calendar year.
 This means you’ll end up paying a Part A deductible more than once in 12 months.

 How Do Lifetime Reserve Days Work with Medicare?

 Part A covers inpatient hospital care, skilled long-term facility, and more, for up to 90 days.
 But if you ever need to extend your hospital stay, Medicare will cover 60 additional days, called lifetime reserve days.

 For instance, if your hospital stay lasts over 120 days, you will have used 30 lifetime reserve days.
-Please note that you’ll pay a coinsurance of $742 for each lifetime reserve day you use.
+Please note that you’ll pay a coinsurance for each lifetime reserve day you use.
 You can only use your lifetime reserve days once.

 Yearly Medicare Deductibles

 The calendar-year deductible is what you must pay before Medicare pays its portion, but you will still have coverage until you reach your deductible.
 In 2024, the deductible for Part A is $1,632 ($1,600 in 2023), while Part B‘s deductible is $240 ($226 in 2023).
 The Part A deductible must be met per benefit period, not per calendar year.